|IBA conservation status|

 |Year of assessment (most recent)||State (condition)||Pressure (threat)||Response (action)|

-|For more information about IBA monitoring please click here|
+|For more information about IBA monitoring, please click here|

 Shallow water-bodies with associated damp grassland, reedbed (Phragmites), islands, fen and pasture.
 Lough Neagh is the largest UK freshwater lake, with water-levels subject to erratic, artificial change.
 The IBA is important for wintering wildfowl and summer assemblages of moulting waterfowl.

-BirdLife International (2023) Important Bird Areas factsheet: Lough Neagh and Lough Beg.
-Downloaded from http://www.birdlife.org on 31/03/2023.
+BirdLife International (2023) Important Bird Area factsheet: Lough Neagh and Lough Beg.
+Downloaded from http://datazone.birdlife.org/site/factsheet/lough-neagh-and-lough-beg-iba-united-kingdom on 04/12/2023.